DanielBehne/DanielBehne/README.md

 ## 🚀 About Me
-I'm a high school  learning Java, Python, HTML, and CSS.
+I'm a stupendous and tremendous high school student learning Java, Python, HTML, and CSS.

 👩‍💻 I'm currently working on TicTacToe.